 In August 2007 and December 2009, the Group bought two securities in mutual funds named Wan Jia He Xie Financing Fund and Guo Du No. 1 An Xin Shou Yi, respectively.
-The securities were classified as available-for-sale securities and reported at fair value.

 The available-for-sale securities measured and recorded at fair value on a recurring basis were as follows: